 Please feel free to add links to other resources, or share your experiences and ideas, via the comments box below.

-The first part of this project is a warm up exercise to encourage children to tune into their subject matter and begin to consider the placement of objects on their page.
-Drawing with continuous line also helps them record the spaces between the objects positively and accurately – an important element in still life drawing!
+Continuous line drawing – a warm up exercise to encourage children to tune into their subject matter and begin to consider the placement of objects on their page.

-A simple painting workshop with no teaching involved!
-In a supportive atmosphere, childen are guided and encouraged to explore their latent creative skills to produce a colourful still life in acrylic paint.
+In a supportive atmosphere, children are guided and encouraged to explore their latent creative skills to produce a colourful still life in acrylic paint.

-This exciting resource from educator Maureen Crosbie explores still life composition using collage.
+Educator Maureen Crosbie explores still life composition using collage.
 Papers are decorated by hand using colours, patterns and textures taken from objects in a still life set up.
-These are torn into simple shapes to compose a beautiful still life picture, with finer details added in paint.

 A fun resource to inspire you to create your own miniature scuptural still life on a plate!